Broccoliux/dragonfly/journal.md

-## ALL daily journals will can be found here.
+## ALL daily journals will can be seen here.

 ### 06/07/2036